SnowBroScott/emberhold-canonical/docs/status.md

 ---

-## 🔴 THREE BOARD BUGS SURFACED THIS SESSION (captured, not yet fixed)
+## 🔴 THREE BOARD BUGS SURFACED 2026-07-14 (captured, not yet fixed)

 - ⬜ **The empty-board eulogy is a lie on a live board.** "All quiet at the hold" renders directly above "4 open" and a fresh 2h-old completion.
 Says quiet while showing activity.
 This is the doorway-not-eulogy fix, now with evidence.
 - ⬜ **Feed verb drift.** A newly-posted quest shows "New quest: …" in the feed; the 7/12 vocabulary bundle standardized on "QUEST POSTED."
 Possibly a surface that bundle didn't reach.
 Verify and align.